By V. Moore:

 McEwen was a rare bird: he had an intelligent, productive mind, a gambler’s nerve, and his word was dependable.
 He was also one of the most popular and charismatic personalities on the US drag racing scene.
 More importantly, his horizon extended beyond the dollar bill.
 He kept racehorses, as many as twenty, and though some were uncompetitive he preserved and loved them anyway.

 During his heyday with Coors sponsorship, he had earned between 3 and 4 million dollars a year.
 Yet, on the topic of finances he described himself as “not too reliable”.
 On matrimony: “not easy to live with day in and day out.”
 On diet constraints, where his compulsive nature was well known, he regarded himself as, “on the goofy side—impossible to control.”
 On the topic of Prudhomme and others, he would warn: “By nature, racers are self-centered and often ruthless, at least most of the successful ones.
 To sustain relationships in professional racing, you have to bite your lip often.”
-And, on plotting a successful career?
-“The trick in getting ahead is getting started,” he would say.
+And, on plotting a successful career, he reiterated Sam Clemens: “The trick in getting ahead is getting started.”

 His darkest hours came with the appalling tragedies of his two sons; Jamie died at the age of 13 of leukemia and Joey at 35 as a result of a car collision.
 No miracle of thrift was McEwen, and he consequently toiled with financial burdens and also with family troubles during his final years.
 Though, occasional mutterings would escape from his gloomy heart, he tried valiantly to ease his life’s increasingly complicated circumstances.